 While plans for a rebellion were being drawn up on Yushima, an incident that would ignite the anger of the local people took place.
 This was when the magistrate issued orders that the pregnant wife of the headman of Kuchinotsu be killed for her husband’s inability to pay the land taxes.
 The manner of death for the woman and her unborn child was particularly brutal, as she was confined in a basket and submerged in the icy waters of a river in wintertime.

 This incident would prompt the people of Shimabara Peninsula and Amakusa to stage a series of revolts.
-The leader of their campaign would be Jiro Amakusa, a young man just sixteen years old.
+The leader of their campaign would be Shiro Amakusa, a young man just fifteen or sixteen years old.
 Believing that this was the “Child of God” that the missionaries had prophesized, the Christians publicly proclaimed their faith and stood up to confront their feudal lord.

 The shogunate had initially viewed this uprising as nothing more than a minor revolt, but when the seriousness of the situation became evident daimyo across Kyushu were contacted and told to bring the situation under control.
 As a result, a huge army soon appeared on the Shimabara Peninsula, with the number of soldiers swelling to around 120,000.
-The shogunate forces surrounded the ruins of Hara Castle and, while cutting off food supplies and initiating starvation tactics, began launching a series of offensive charges.
-The attacks did not go as well as expected, however, as difficulties were experienced in commanding soldiers brought together by many different daimyo.
+The shogunate forces surrounded the ruins of Hara Castle and, while cutting off food supplies and initiating starvation tactics, lead a series of sieges on the castle.
+The attacks did not fare well though, due to a lack of tactical control over the troops.
 In addition, Hara Castle was proving to be more than just an abandoned ruin and was displaying the durability of the original structure built by Harunobu Arima.
+Because of these factors, the siege lasted for as long as three months.

 Recent excavations conducted at the site of Hara Castle have unearthed bones with gashes from sword blades, human remains with Christian medallions near their mouths and crucifixes made out of melted lead bullets.
-Roughly 350 years after the Shimabara Uprising, the relics resting in these ruins still speak of the bitter nature of the battle and the religious faith of the people who took refuge inside the castle.
+The artifacts discovered in these ruins still speak of the bitter nature of the battle and the religious faith of the people who took refuge inside the castle.

-“Everything shall be swept away and no vestiges of Christianity are to remain.”
-The ruins of Hara Castle attest to the tenacity displayed by the shogunate in carrying out this order.
+“Leave no traces of Christianity...”
+The ruins of Hara Castle provide a glimpse into the actions of the shogunate when carrying out this order.
 To see that the remains could never again function as a castle, almost all the stones were removed from the foundation walls.
 Any remnants of the actual building itself were incinerated and buried under the stones of the demolished outer walls.
 The disposal was conducted with extreme thoroughness.

 Responsibility for this uprising was placed on Katsuie Matsukura, the lord of the Shimabara domain, who was relieved of his position and later beheaded.
 The southern part of the Shimabara Peninsula, where all the local people had been eradicated, was subsequently repopulated with settlers from other parts of the country.
 In 1639, the shogunate banned Portuguese ships from harbors in Japan and the country was plunged into the long era of national seclusion.